-This video from Ireland shows an anti-war protest at Shannon airport.
+This video from Ireland about anti-war protest at Shannon airport, says about itself:

 Another video, now no longer on YouTube, used to show